The best food for senior dogs

 On a general level, the benefits of a natural diet are many:

-Choosing a natural food can help you achieve all these benefits and ensure your pet's good health, as well as providing them with all the nutrients they need for their daily life.
+Choosing a natural feed can help you achieve all these benefits. and provide your furry friend with good health, as well as ensuring that he or she obtains all the nutrients necessary for his or her daily life.

 At what age is a dog an adult?